-Tuition and fees will be posted to your account after you register for classes.
+The actual amount owed for tuition and fees will be posted to your account after you register for classes.
 You can use UAccess to pay for tuition, fees and related expenses.
 The Bursar’s Office will also mail you an account summary, but your UAccess account will provide the most updated information.

 Newly admitted graduate students who are outside the country, have not yet obtained required visa documentation, and do not have an SSN, cannot be hired remotely.

 Submit the Document Review e-form MyGlobal (under "Orientation & Check-In") so we can take action on your I-20 and update your visa type to show that you are enrolling remotely as a distance learner.
 Next, submit the Attestation of International Lawful Presence and supporting documentation demonstrating lawful presence in your current country of residence in UAccess.
 Additional instructions are available on the Registrar's website.

 While you're waiting for the VLP hold to be removed: